Operating Profit Margin: What It Is and How to Calculate It

 A good operating profit margin is around 10% (average) to 20% (excellent), depending on your industry and debt levels.

-Remember, operating margin is only truly good if your debt and interest payments are under control so your operating profits can translate into real net profits and healthy cash flow.
+Remember, operating margin is only truly good if your debt and interest payments are under control so your operating profits can translate into real net profit and healthy cash flow.

 Why Is Operating Profit Percentage Important?